dendi45/mini-voip/README.md

-voip
+Mini VoIP
 ====

-A voice over internet protocol (VoIP) Java application.
+An indev tiny-styled application for speaking with others around the globe.
-Refer to meta.txt for more information.
+Please refer to [meta.txt](meta.txt) for more information.